 This is a university located a bit away from the city.
-I visited it to see its international library that has a great collection of Indian scriptures.
-And also to meet one of the professors who helped me understand the sacred geography of Kanchipuram.
+I visited it to see its international library which has a great collection of Indian scriptures.
+And also met one of the professors who helped me understand the sacred geography of Kanchipuram.
 I was pleasantly surprised to see its library building built in the shape of Sri Chakra.

 After ages I had lunch in the student canteen, chatting with the students there.
 It was fun.

 Jain Temples – Places to visit in Kanchipuram